 You may now be asking yourself why would anyone ever want a native app instead of a responsive website?
 Well there are several compelling reasons to take into consideration:

 Native app pros:

 Native apps provide direct access to the devices sensors.
+You will can check Holiday API is a global holiday JSON API platform and get free holiday API services.
 This can be invaluable to some apps – for instance Hailo using GPS to locate a nearby taxi or one of the many augmented reality apps that use the camera to superimpose info of your surroundings on top of what the lens is pointing at.

 Push nofications are a great way to alert the user – this can be used for chat applications or to send a reminder or an alert based on your location.

 Often we find ourslelves in areas of poor 3G coverage or in a place (e.g a foreign country) where we are facing extortionate data roaming charges – in these cases an app prefilled with data that doesnt depend on a network connection is a great fit.
 For example apps with info for tourist sites benefit from this – one can download the app using the hotels wifi and then use it at will at the site in question without fretting about the roaming charges.